mansi2804/flutter-Portfolio/README.md

 Since the page is static, functional testing is unnecessary.
 We will evaluate your submission by compiling and running it in a supported Flutter platform (e.g., MacOS, iOS, Android, or web) and visually inspecting the displayed page.
 We will view the page in a window of at least 1024x768 pixels, so ensure that your layout is legible at that size and has no overflow issues (scrolling is acceptable if needed).

-## 5. Grading

-This machine problem is worth 28 points, broken down as follows:

-- 4 points: A completed `REPORT.md` file with the required information. **Without this we will not evaluate your submission!**

-- 8 points: The page layout complies with the specified requirements, and all information is displayed legibly.

-- 8 points: Your code structure effectively separates layout from data, involving the use of data model classes and avoiding hardcoding user data within widget implementations.

-- 8 points: Your code is well-structured, easy to read, and employs the required widgets and widget structures effectively.

-**If your code does not build, you will receive a zero for the assignment.**

 ## 6. Hints / Tips